 The Nationwide Academic Tutoring Program (NATP) is offered nationwide for Osage students with at risk students as the priority.
 The Education Department works collaboratively with families and national accredited tutoring centers across the nation.
-NATP is open to all legally enrolled members of the Osage Nation who attend kindergarten through twelfth (K-12th) grade (private or public schools).
+NATP is open to all legally enrolled members of the Osage Nation who attend Pre-K through twelfth (Pre-K-12th) grade (private or public schools).

 JOHNSON O’MALLEY (JOM)